pytorch/xla/OP_LOWERING_GUIDE.md

 ```

 The codegen will automatically generate lowerings for `lerp_.Scalar` and `lerp.Scalar_out` that use our `lerp.Scalar` implementation, without us having to provide an explicit lowering.
-FOOBAR

 In general, if there is an operator in pytorch core that has both an out-of-place and an out= variant, it's better to write a lowering for the out-of-place variant, since you'll get a code-generated out= lowering for free.